thedavidchu/dolang/src/CODING_STYLE.md

 Use assertions for code where it is impossible to get to somewhere.
 Otherwise, use a return statement for ease of testing.
 This means that assertions can be used liberally for commenting.

+Assertions should not be used for deployment code of legitimate cases (e.g. NULL error handling).
+This makes the code untestable (because it exits the test program).

+### Use of macros as functions

+If a macro behaves entirely like a function (i.e. arguments evaluated exactly once each, no manipulating variables), then it can be named following the function naming conventions.

+Otherwise, it shall be upper-case to warn the user of potentially funky behaviour.